 About the Event

-During the seven days of this online showcase event, members of all of the resource centers are encouraged to participate and will be able to view the video presentations, participate in facilitated discussions of each video, and vote for the videos that are most effective in conveying the creative work being done.
-We hope that members will invite colleagues to visit the event website to also participate and engage with the presentations.
+During the seven days of this online showcase event, Principal Investigators, practitioners, administrators, researchers, policy makers, industry and the public at large are encouraged to participate.
+All participants will be able to view the video presentations, participate in facilitated discussions of each video, and vote for the videos that are most effective in conveying the creative work being done.
 All videos and discussions will be archived for future access there after.

-Goals: The event will showcase cutting-edge NSF-funded work to improve teaching and learning and will allow colleagues affiliated with MSPnet, CADRE, CIRCL, CAISE, STELAR, CS10K Community, and ARC to view, discuss, and comment on each others’ work.
+Goals: The event will showcase cutting-edge NSF-funded work as well as well work funded by other federal agencies aimed at improving teaching and learning of STEM.
+It will encourage communities affiliated with MSPnet, CADRE, CIRCL, CAISE, STELAR, and CS For All Teachers to learn about and discuss each other's work.
 It will also allow each project to disseminate their work to the public at large, helping NSF achieve its goal of broad dissemination of innovative work.

-Presenters: Projects from these resource center communities were invited to present their work by creating a short (<3 minute) video that showcases their intervention, innovation, and/or research.
-Videos will address potential impact, promise, and challenges.
+Presenters: Projects funded by NSF and other other federal agencies are invited to present their work by creating a short (<3 minute) video that showcases the need that they are addressing, their intervention, innovation, and impact and how it is being measured.

 - Creatively uses video to share work with a large public audience.

-- Provides an effective narrative that conveys the intervention, innovation, or research.
+- Provides an effective narrative that conveys the need, intervention, innovation, or research.

-- Shares the promise and/or impact of the work (depending on the stage of the project).
+- Shares the promise and/or impact of the work (depending on the stage of the project) and how it is being measured.

 The Videohall.com platform was created by the Center for School Reform at TERC with support from the National Science Foundation.
 Opinions expressed on this site are those of the contributors and not necessarily those of the Foundation.